Beodulf/AutoAction/README.md

 # OtoEylem v1.1

 A versatile Windows macro/auto-clicker application to record and automate user actions.
-This application was developed with the assistance of Gemini AI.

 **[Türkçe Açıklama İçin Aşağı Kaydırın](#türkçe-açıklama)**